Twenty Questions (and Answers) About Cybis

 Has Cybis stopped making porcelains and if so, when?
 What was the very last piece they issued?

 As more fully related in The End of the Cybis Studio, their entire full-time production staff was let go at the end of 1989.
-During the 1990s and early 2000s, individual artists and artisans were brought in on an on-call basis for a day or two when needed to make an occasional piece if an order was received.
-Some of the pieces that were introduced during the 1990s and early 2000s had actually been designed in the 1980s but not released then.
-Some older molds were ‘repurposed.’
-By 2010 the studio owner was only selling existing backstock.
-In 2019 the building was cleared out and put up for sale; the leftover backstock was liquidated by a local auction house.
+During the 1990s and early 2000s, individual new-hire artists were brought in on an on-call basis for a day or two when needed to make an occasional piece if an order was received.
+Some of the pieces that were introduced during the 1990s and early 2000s had actually been created during the 1980s but not released then.
+Quite a few previously-retired pieces were brought back into the retail line even though they were never supposed to be made again.
+In 2019 the building was cleaned out and put up for sale; the leftover stock was liquidated by a Philadelphia auction house.

 Name Index of Cybis Sculptures